 Charities around the world are struggling, and small local organisations are finding the pandemic slump particularly hard, with a lack of funding and a worldwide decrease in donations.
 So why not help them out with a fundraiser of your own.
 Find a good local cause, raise some cash and pass it on.
 Here in Bali, people are fundraising to help feed and support local families, and it’s making a world of difference.

 Foster a quarantine companion

 Let’s be straight – self-isolating is exactly how it sounds: isolating and pretty damn lonely.
-So if you want some company throughout your quarantine period (and endless laughter, snuggles and entertainment), why not foster a cute dog or cat from one of Bali’s rescue groups?
-Check out Mission Pawsible’s “Part Time Paw’rent” program for more details, and find your paw’fect match!
+So if you want some company throughout your quarantine period (and endless laughter, snuggles and entertainment), why not foster a cute dog or cat from a rescue shelter?
+Here in Bali, we recommend Mission Pawsible – check out their “Part Time Paw’rent” program for more details, and find your paw’fect match!

 Become the next Beethoven